← MRI Terms

 • Irregular joint surfaces

-Facet arthropathy can be painful in some people, but it is also commonly seen on MRI in people whose symptoms come from something else.
+It is common, especially in the lower back and neck.
+It can be painful, but it is just as often seen on MRI in people whose symptoms come from something else.

 What Are Facet Joints?

-• Cartilage, which is the smooth covering on the ends of bones
+• Cartilage, the smooth covering on the ends of bones

-• A joint capsule, which is a soft tissue sleeve around the joint
+• A joint capsule, a soft-tissue sleeve around the joint

 • Joint fluid, which helps the joint move